JGarza189/oncological-modeling/Supplement/parameter.selection.md

 Assuming an 81 kg individual*

 ### IL-2:

+Initial Dose: 1.5mg/kg*81kg=121.5 mg

+#### AHR-1916: A Novel PEGylated Interleukin-2 Analogue with Altered Cellular Selectivity and Improved Pharmacokinetic Profiles for Cancer Immunotherapy (Kong et al., 2025)
+>"Rats from each group received just one injection of 1.5 mg/kg SHR-1916 intravenously (via tail vein) or 1.5 mg/kg, 3 mg/kg, and 6 mg/kg of SHR-1916 subcutaneously (in the dorsal neck region)."

+Assuming a 81kg rat*

 ### 11. **`x`**: Possible parameter including natural rate of death for CTL cells